Skip to content

 return dlu.eval_basis(basis, self.coefficients)

-def apply(self: ApertureLayer, wavefront: Wavefront) -> Wavefront:
+def __call__(self: AberratedAperture, wavefront: Wavefront) -> Wavefront:

 """

-Applies the layer to the wavefront.
+Applies the aperture transmission and aberrations to the wavefront.

 Parameters